+We thank Philipp Schleich, Thi Ha Kyaw and Robert Pollice for detailed feedback on the manuscript.
 Al\'an Aspuru-Guzik and his research group acknowledge the generous support from Google, Inc. in the form of a Google Focused Award.
 A.A.-G. also acknowledges support from the Canada Industrial Research Chairs Program and the Canada 150 Research Chairs Program, the Vannevar Bush Faculty Fellowship under contract ONR N00014-16-1-2008, and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 P.W.K.J acknowledges support by Augustinus Fonden, Knud H\o{}jgaards Fonden, and Viet-Jacobsens Fonden.
-We thank Philipp Schleich, Thi Ha Kyaw and Robert Pollice for detailed feedback on the manuscript.
-The Quantikz package was used for typesetting the quantum circuit in Fig. \ref{fig:molecular_circuit} with \LaTeX~\cite{kay_quantikz_2019}.
+The Quantikz package was used for typesetting the quantum circuit in Fig. \ref{fig:molecular_circuit} with \LaTeX~\cite{kay_quantikz_2019}. \begin{suppinfo}

 Comparison of kinetic term in discretized and continuous 1D models, an analysis of the lead-molecule coupling, the one- and two-particle scattering matrix, antisymmetrization of the two-particle scattering state, derivation of the final transmission magnitude of the molecular circuit, and table of assumptions.